AWS CloudWatch Alarms

 The built-in AWS CloudWatch Alarms trigger initiates a flow when it receives a signal from an AWS CloudWatch alarm.

 - Go to the Triggers tab in the palette, expand the App Triggers section and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).

-- Set the authenticating user and then copy the URL — you'll use this to set up the webhook in AWS CloudWatch.
-Alternatively, you can create an integration user and use it as the authenticating user.
+- Set the authenticating user, and then copy URL — you'll use this to set up the webhook in AWS CloudWatch.
+Alternatively, you can create an integration user to use as the authenticating user.